t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 3. Skill calls out to Lambda providing a unique identifier to lookup what device should have what actions performed.
 4. Device is controlled over MQTT.

 The problem with this architecture is it relies on understanding a number of (potentially very new) services to tie everything together.
-While there is nothing inheritely wrong with the design, it leaves room for error.
+While there is nothing inherently wrong with the design, it leaves room for error.

-Alexa Gadgets on the otherhand are meant as simple companions to exist Alexa devices.
+Alexa Gadgets on the other-hand are meant as simple companions to exist Alexa devices.

 ![Alexa Smart Assistant Gadget architecture](img/alexa-gadget.png)

-If the goal for your product is to simply give it Alexa support then the design above is both simplier and less prone to security holes.
+If the goal for your product is to simply give it Alexa support then the design above is both simpler and less prone to security holes.

 1. Device is paired with Echo (or any other Alexa bluetooth device).
 2. Device recieves events over Bluetooth messages when skills are invoked.